AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 ### Using a function output in a rule {#using-a-function-output-in-a-rule}

-In a purchase order form, you have the following table, in which users will fill in their orders.
+In a purchase order form, you have the following table, in which users fill in their orders.
 In this table:

 * The first row is repeatable, so users can order multiple products and specify different quantities.
 Its element name is `Row1`.
 * The title of the cell in Product Quantity column of the repeatable row is Quantity.
 The element name for this cell is `productquantity`.